 - the amount of rent to be paid and when the rate is due

 - how much the rates are and who is responsible for the rates

 - the amount of the deposit and what the deposit can be used for at the end of the tenancy

 - any restrictions on your tenancy (pets or taking in lodgers)

 If your tenancy began after 1 April 2007 and you do not have a tenancy agreement or if that agreement doesn't have sufficient detail, certain repairing obligations may apply.
 A default tenancy term of 6 months may also apply in these circumstances

 Most landlords will ask for the equivalent of a month's rent as a security deposit and a month's rent in advance before you move into the property.
 You may be able to get help with the rent in advance by applying to the Discretionary Finance Support Fund.

 Your landlord is entitled to ask for a deposit but you should make sure you know what the deposit is for.
 Make sure your landlord tells you when your deposit will be returned to you and in what circumstances he can keep it.
 Any deposit paid after 1 April 2013 must be protected in an authorised tenancy deposit scheme.

 Paying for your accommodation

-Private tenants have the right to apply for housing benefit.
-Housing benefit may not cover all your rent.
+Private tenants have the right to apply for benefits.
+The help you get from benefits to pay your rent may not cover the full amount charged by your landlord.
 You will have to make up the rest of your rent from your wages, other benefits or training scheme allocation.